suneel0101/ml-ai-vmware-launch/Day 2/README.md

 3. Learning about reinforcement learning
 4. Begin Hackathon

-# 1. Applying different models
+# 1. Applying different models, NN, and RL
-- Slides are in this directory.

-# 2. Learning about neural networks
 - Notebook is in this directory.

-# 3. Learning about reinforcement learning
+# 2. Practice data munging
 - Notebook is in this directory.

-# 4. Begin Hackathon
+# 3. Begin Hackathon
 - Notebook is in this directory.